ykkim123/ykkim123.github.io/_posts/2020-08-12-Decision-Tree.md

 $$
 is a nonnegative tuning parameter that controls the trade-off between tree size and goodness of fit.

-For cost complexity pruning, we should first make a sequence of trees
+For cost complexity pruning, we should first obtain a sequence of trees

 $$
 T^{0}\supseteq T^{1}\supseteq \cdots \supseteq T^{n}
 $$

-where <br>
+where

 $$
 \begin{equation}
   \begin{array}{l}